 Yesterday 1/2/11 I made my 20th trip down this run and every trip confirms my first impressions...that this is one of the most uniquely beautiful class 3/4 river runs anywhere and I count myself lucky to have it in my neck of the woods.

-1)Bearfoot Brad, one of the worlds best shuttle drivers (707)457-3365. for a small fee he will save you hours of driving and fill you with tons of local info. (he also posts the daily report of conditions on dreamflows.com).
+1)Bearfoot Brad, one of the worlds best shuttle drivers (707)457-3365. for a small fee he will save you hours of driving and fill you with tons of local info. (he also posts the daily report of conditions on dreamflows.com)

 2)forget about cfs this run is calibrated from the paddlers gauge at the confluence of the NF & MF.
 For a first time for the class 3/4 boater I'd say 9.5 to 10.5 is the ideal level ...
 Swimmers and gear can be easily rounded up, you'll have time to look at the scenery and there are still 8 or so class 4's and lots 3' to 4' high wave trains with the rare 5'-6' high wave to spice things up.
 Above 12 I hear things start to get big and fast, missed rolls at that level and above could result in long swims, lost gear and a epic hike out.

 3)lots of surf waves so if your comfortable in class 4 in the playboat... bring it

 4)bring sun glasses on sunny days.
 With a north to south orientation and a low winter sun, the glare can be blinding